randerzander/docker-ambari/README.md

 FATA[0009] Error: failed to remove one or more images
 ```
 Excuse my awful bash scripting.
 The errors can be ignored.

+To list running containers: "docker ps"

+When you are finished with your container, you can kill it: "docker stop 19f"